Skip to main content

 WVU Office of Undergraduate Research hosts three symposia each year: Fall, Spring and Summer Undergraduate Research Symposia.
 Undergraduates engaged in mentored research at WVU are eligible to submit to any and all of these events.

-Abstracts must be submitted through the Symposium platform by ForagerOne.
-Note: you will need to create a ForagerOne account if you do not already have one.
+Abstracts must be submitted through the Symposium Platform by ForagerOne.
 Symposium by ForagerOne is an all-in-one platform to host events and to maintain an archive of presentations.
+Once you create an account, you can use the button at the bottom of this page to submit your abstract.
 Once you upload your presentation, you will have a sharable link you can include on your resume, CV or job applications.

 There are two steps to completing your abstract submission: